JordanWu1997/YSO_Hunters/README.md

 - **Flux in all_candidatas.tbl(Inchone's YSO_table) differ from Glue_7_Clouds.tbl(our data source)
 - **Glue_7_Clouds_yso_candidates(Our YSO_table) does not entirely containe all_candidatas.tbl(Inchone's YSO_table)
 ## **VI.Work log**
+- **7/19
-- **7/19 Find the possible cause about problem 1 : We did not de-redden the whole c2d catalog
+    -Find the possible cause about problem 1 : We did not de-redden the whole c2d catalog
 ## **VII.Reference**